sajji18/MUN-Chits-Flask/README.md

 Rewriting of Code is in process,
 Rewriting Code in Very Organised manner and with authentication system using token link to verify account.
-Rewriting code will all first class feature.
+New version will be having all first class website feature.

 END GOAL:
 Building chits, Facebook of MUN World.